 My husband ordered another one of Michel’s signature dishes, the crêpes which arrived with a special birthday surprise on the side.

-I cannot fault anything at Le Gavroche, the service was unpretentious for a place that has every reason to be pretentious, the food flawless and meeting Michel Roux Jr. was just the cherry on top to a night we’ll both remember forever!
+I cannot fault anything at Le Gavroche, the service was unpretentious for a place that has every reason to be pretentious, the food flawless and meeting Michel Roux Jr. was just the cherry on top to the night we’ll both remember forever!